444leod/Arcade/README.md

 Do `make` to compile the project, then run `./arcade ./lib/lib_arcade_sfml.so` to start the program with the SFML graphical library (or any other library).
 You can then switch between games and libraries at runtime.

+Press `TAB` to modify you username, the maximum username length is 10 characters.
+Press `TAB` an other time to leave username modification.

+Press `I`, `K` to select the game you want to play.
+Press `J`, `L` to select the graphical library you want to use.

+Pressing `ESCAPE` in any game will make you come back into the menu, and you can close the menu by pressing `ESCAPE`.
 ## Our games

+To switch game, press `ESCAPE` will move you back to the menu.

 ### Snake